-Graduate learners enter their education with unique and diverse experiences, knowledge, and preparedness, that impact their understanding of the program's content and process.
-They enter with varying levels of readiness, curiosity, and motivation and therefore require varied level of supports and scaffolding.
-Learners require concrete learning experiences, scaffolding, reflection, and challenges to their pre-conceived assumptions (Kolb, 1984; 1974; Vgotsky, 1978; and Mezirow, 2009).
+Kolb's Theory of Experiential Learning (1984) focuses on understanding the processes required to make sense of concrete experiences and related styles of learning.
+We believe our students learn because of experience, reflection, and experimentation.
+Learners require concrete learning experiences, scaffolding, reflection, and challenges to their pre-conceived assumptions (Kolb, 1984; 1974; Vygotsky, 1978, and Mezirow, 1991).
 According to Kolb, 1984 p.
 38, adult learning happens in stages as proposed in the diagram below.
-Learners transform to become more self- directed and independent in their learning process, as they commit to be a professional engaged in life-long learning (Kearlsey, 2010; Knowles, 1980; 1984).
+Through the cycle of doing and observing, the learner analyzes patterns and hypothesizes general principles (abstract conceptualizations), and then tests these in context (active experimentation).
+Learners transform to become more self- directed and independent in their learning process, as they commit to becoming a professional engaged in life-long learning (Kearlsey, 2010; Knowles, 1980; 1984).